billieeyelashh/instatracer/README.md

 # instatracer
 Hacked this together yesterday for testing Github-Copilot.
 But found the idea quite cool.
+Currently i have other projects that have more priority but feel free to fork it :)

 ## How to use
-Get your api key here [https://developers.google.com/workspace/guides/create-credentials](here)
+- Get your api key here [here](https://developers.google.com/workspace/guides/create-credentials)
+- Go to the config file and put in the needed data it's quite obvious what to do there

+## TO-DO Would be cool
+- Visualize coordinates on a real map
+- Add an argparser